SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 There are six sections to this document:

-1. **SelfKey Extension**: Our Chrome browser plugin and how it works.
+1. **Login With SelfKey**: User sign up and authentication using our Chrome browser extension.
-2. **SelfKey Marketplace**: Sign up new users and onboard them with our marketplace.
+2. **SelfKey Marketplace**: User sign up and onboarding with our marketplace.
+5. **Authentication**: Authentication challenge response flow in detail.
+4. **Selfkey-Client-Lib**: Frontend website library to interact with the [SelfKey Extension](https://chrome.google.com/webstore/detail/selfkey-extension/fmmadhehohahcpnjjkbdajimilceilcd).
+6. **REST API Spec**: Detailed spec of the SelfKey APIs.
 3. **Configuring Your Website**: Both frontend, backend, and our API endpoints.
-4. **SelfKey Client Lib**: Frontend website library to authenticate with the [SelfKey Extension](https://chrome.google.com/webstore/detail/selfkey-extension/fmmadhehohahcpnjjkbdajimilceilcd).
-5. **Authentication**: How to prove users have ownership over a Decentralized Identifier (DID).
-6. **REST API Spec**: Detailed spec of the SelfKey APIs.

 <aside class="notice">
 Our compliance solution <a href ="https://www.kyc-chain.com">KYC-Chain</a> has every integration above built in by default.